-- i. achieved through voluntary agreement with the landowner or occupier (first preference); or - ii. through use of Powers under the Pathway Plan (refer to clause 15 of the Pathway Plan, Powers in Part 6 of Act to be used to implement Plan) where required, including general powers to carry out any reasonable action necessary for the purpose of eradicating or managing a harmful organism, or to prevent its spread from a place; or - iii. in accordance with a rule under a Regional Pest Management Plan, where KVH and a regional authority agree this is the best approach to achieve compliance.
+- i. achieved through voluntary agreement with the land owner or occupier (first preference); or - ii. through use of administrative powers under the NPMP (refer to clause (12) of the Biosecurity (NPMP) Order 2013) where required, including general powers (refer to section 114 of the Biosecurity Act) to carry out any action necessary for the purpose of eradicating or managing Psa-V, or to prevent its spread from a place; or - iii. in accordance with a rule under a Regional Pest Management Plan, where KVH and a regional authority agree this is the best approach to achieve compliance.

-KVH will determine the level of risk associated with any given wild kiwifruit population by considering:
+KVH will determine the level of risk associated with any given wild kiwifruit population by taking into account:

-- the proximity of nearby kiwifruit orchards i.e., wild kiwifruit adjacent to an orchard may exacerbate spread of harmful organisms to the orchard; - the overall presence and distribution of harmful organisms in the region i.e., a priority is to prevent the spread of harmful organisms, so it is especially important that any wild populations of kiwifruit are removed to prevent or slow the spread into nearby orchards; - whether symptoms are present or absent in the wild kiwifruit population and if present, the level of infection; - the accessibility of wild kiwifruit infestations and potential for harmful organisms to be moved from the site e.g., via vehicles or people.
+- the proximity of nearby kiwifruit orchards i.e. wild kiwifruit adjacent to an orchard may be a continued source of inoculum to the orchard; - the overall level of infection in the region i.e. a priority is to maintain exclusion regions free of Psa and so it is especially important that any wild populations of kiwifruit are removed from these areas and do not become Psa positive threatening the health of adjacent orchards; - whether symptoms are present or absent in the wild kiwifruit population and if present, the level of infection: - the accessibility of the wild kiwifruit infestation and potential for Psa-V to be moved from it e.g. via vehicles or people.